Catch // Concept Document

 / 13 — The Share Gate

 Players can guess from the carousel alone, but they will almost certainly pick the wrong weapon and the wrong suspect.
-The real method and a critical clue toward the killer live behind a single share-and-tag action.
+The surveillance archive lives behind a single share-and-tag action.

 @happyhunting.tv

 A separate Instagram account stood up the day of the announcement.
-Designed to look like Detective Sleuth's working case file.
-Players who share the carousel and tag three friends are directed to follow @happyhunting.tv and find the pinned post.
+Designed as Detective Sleuth's surveillance archive.
+All security footage and physical evidence lives here.
+Players who share the carousel and tag three friends are auto-DM'd a message from Steven directing them to the account.

 01